The Old Soldier – A mosaic for the anniversary of the First World War

 The journey across the Somme

-The next stop for the mosaic was the famous ‘Les Recontres Internationales de Mosaîque’ exhibition in Chartres, one of the premier exhibitions of mosaic art which I was lucky enough to be selected for.
-And so I found myself transporting the mosaic across the fields of the Somme which form so much of the car journey from the ferry terminal at Calais to the City of Chartres, you can’t help looking across those fields and thinking of that dreadful war.
+The next stop for the mosaic was the famous ‘Les Recontres Internationales de Mosaîque’ exhibition in Chartres.
+This is one of the premier exhibitions of mosaic art which I was lucky enough to be selected for.
+And so I found myself transporting the mosaic across the fields of the Somme which form so much of the car journey from the ferry terminal at Calais to the City of Chartres.
+You can’t help looking across those fields and thinking of that dreadful war.

 The Prix Picassiette 2014 award